 Chapinero has more upscale establishments in the area and a mix of low-key and residential also, which makes it more conducive for first time Bogota visitors who don’t want to be in the historic downtown.
 But within a few minutes, you can reach these cool places by walking or a short Uber ride.

 One can also find an almost endless amount of restaurants, clubs/discos, bars, malls, and some cultural events in Chapinero.
 But mind you, the streets around the hostel have little to no noise at all so this becomes a haven of peace and quiet during the night.

 Hobu Hostel room rates start at $8/night with Continental breakfast and this property offers beds in 4-, 6-, and 8-bed mixed dorm rooms and private rooms with shared and private bathrooms.
-The dorm bunks were designed by a local steel company which mounted them firmly to the ceiling.
+The dorm bunks were designed by a local steel company that mounted them firmly to the ceiling.
 The property also offers a fully equipped and well-stocked kitchen which you can utilize.

 If you want to squeeze in some work, you can work from the terrace or the more convenient business center.
 The cozy living room can also be where you can relax after work.
 The owners wanted this to be home to digital nomads, budget travelers, and those who live their life on the road.

 Socialize with other hostel guests in the bar with delicious cocktails and homemade drinks.
 You can play some video games in the PlayStation area.
 But I suggest you have to enjoy a sunset view on the terrace and see the landscape of Bogota from there.